 - Your hormonal levels are too low or altered, indicating poor egg quality

-- Early ovulation and loss of mature eggs occurs
+- Early spontaneous ovulation and loss of mature eggs

-If no mature egg develops or if they degenerate because ovulation occurs earlier than expected, the cycle would be cancelled to try again in a new cycle, with a new stimulation and medication protocol.
+If no mature egg develops or if they degenerate because ovulation occurs earlier than expected, the cycle would be cancelled.
+The process can be started again in a new cycle, with a adapted stimulation and medication protocol.

 It should be noted that, in cases of IVF cancellation due to early ovulation, you should avoid intercourse or at least use a birth control method, as the risk of multiple pregnancy is considerably high.

 When the number of eggs collected is too low due to low response o poor ovarian reserve, it is your decision whether or not to continue the cycle or cancel it.
-Although no health risk are associated, the success rates are too low.
+Although there are no associated health risks as such, the success rates are very low.

 Accumulation of oocytes during various cycles is another option.
 This method allows multiple oocytes to be fertilized all at the same time to create the embryos when the number is considered acceptable.

-Too elevated levels of estrogens as a result of overstimulation can cause the ovaries to grow excessively.
-Moreover, it can cause the follicular fluid to leak from the ovaries into the abdominal cavity, which is associated with more serious side effects.
+The extra estrogens as a result of overstimulation can cause the ovaries to grow excessively.
+Moreover, it can cause the follicular fluid to leak from the ovaries into the abdominal cavity, which can cause more serious side effects.

 Last but not least, OHSS increases the risk for the blood vessels to become “leaky”.
 This can compromise the renal and respiratory systems, cause liver damage, and alter the production of blood.
 In short, OHSS can become a life-threatening side effect in the worst cases.

-A woman is considered a high responder to IVF meds when 15 or more eggs are retrieved or if the levels of estradiol in blood are above 3,000 pg/ml on the day of ovulation.
+A woman is considered a high responder to IVF meds when 15 or more eggs are retrieved or if the levels of estradiol in blood are above 3,000 pg/ml on the day of ovulation induction.

-In cases of IVF cancellation due to overstimulation with risk of OHSS, there exist two possible solutions to prevent the situation from becoming worse:
+In cases of IVF cancellation due to overstimulation with risk of OHSS, there exist two possible solutions to avoid further complications:

 - Cancellation before egg retrieval